 Risk, in their terms, means the risk that they might incur a loss if they were to accept your business as a client.
 A growing list of industries are considered high risk for a number of reasons including:

-- New industries, such as CBD oil and cannabis, and E-cigarettes or vaping
+- New industries, such as CBD Oil, Cannabis, and E-cigarettes or vaping

 - Businesses with high ticket values, such as auto sales and furniture

 - Ticketing businesses, such as events

 - Travel and tourism including airlines and lodging

 - E-commerce because of the risks when the cardholder is not present